intel-gpu/intel-gpu-i915-backports/docs/README_redhat.md

 Please note that DKMS installation will skip if the kernel headers are not installed.

-In case of any issue with the latest kernel, please install the kernel version mentioned in the [version](../versions) file for the appropriate OS version.
+In case of any issue with the latest kernel, please install the kernel version mentioned in [version](../versions) file for the appropriate OS version.

 ```
 $ sudo dnf check-update; sudo dnf install -y kernel-<RHEL_9.3_KERNEL_VERSION>.el9_3.x86_64 \